 Colorado Trends Overview

 Trends across 359 Colorado coal lease records on public land managed by the Bureau of Land Management from 2019 to 1945.
-Between May 2018 and May 2019, authorized coal leases have increased by 1—from 0 to 1 leases.
+Between July 2018 and July 2019, authorized coal leases have decreased by 1—from 1 to 0 leases.

 Annual Colorado Coal Lease Trends